doombubbles/time-machine/LATEST.md

-- Now loads saves faster
-- Fixed to also work for Daily Challenges / Challenge Editor
+- Fixed for BTD6 v45
-- Fixed to also work on Custom Maps from the Content Browser / Map Editor